BizTalk WCF-SQL Adapter Error: Retrieval of Operation Metadata has failed while building WSDL at TypedPolling

 Cause

-As the description states, the generator tool was not able to find the stored procedure in the SQL database.
+As the description states, the generator tool was unable to locate the stored procedure in the SQL database.

-Because this was an inbound operation (polling), the first task I performed was to validate the existence of the stored procedure and determine whether there was a spelling error in the configuration of the polling statement.
+Because this was an inbound operation (polling), the first task I performed was to validate the stored procedure’s existence and check for a spelling error in the polling statement’s configuration.
 No spelling error was observed, and the stored procedure existed in the database.

-The second thing you should perform is to Disconnect and make sure that the URI configuration is correct with regard to the SQL Server and instance name as well as the database name.
+The second thing you should do is to disconnect and verify that the URI configuration is correct with regard to the SQL Server and instance name, as well as the database name.

 In my case, I forgot to specify the database name, which means the InitialCatalog property.